 - Be careful of your word count!

-- Look at examples – Cambridge has a databaseof examples based on subject: However DO NOT COPY!
+- Look at examples – Cambridge University has a database of examples based on subject: However DO NOT COPY!

 At the end of the day the most important thing to stress is your interest in the subject, your knowledge and what makes you suitable.
 Make this as clear as possible.
-For more information simply follow the UCAS structure, it’s easily explained and sums up what a personal statement needs to be.
+For more information, a good resource is to follow the UK UCAS structure, particularly relevant if you’re applying to British institutions obviously, it’s easily explained and sums up what a personal statement needs to be.

 Roisin Traynor is a Guidance Counsellor, teacher and a careers writer and blogger.
 She is currently teaching at an international school in China, having previously worked in the Middle East and Ireland.
 Follow her on Twitter @Roisin_Traynor .
 For further advice on postgraduate applications and advice, visit gradireland’s dedicated further study section.